dragonflyoss/Dragonfly2/docs/en/cli-reference/dfget.md

-      --lock string               dfdaemon lock file location (default "/tmp/dfdaemon.lock") --net-topology string       peer net topology for scheduler --pid string                dfdaemon pid file location (default "/tmp/dfdaemon.pid") --proxy-port int            the address that daemon will listen on for proxy service (default 65001) --proxy-port-end int        the address that daemon will listen on for proxy service (default 65001) -s, --schedulers schedulers     schedulers
+      --lock string               dfdaemon lock file location (default "/tmp/dfdaemon.lock") --net-topology string       peer net topology for scheduler --pid string                dfdaemon pid file location (default "/tmp/dfdaemon.pid") --proxy-port int            the address that daemon will listen on for proxy rest (default 65001) --proxy-port-end int        the address that daemon will listen on for proxy rest (default 65001) -s, --schedulers schedulers     schedulers
       --security-domain string    peer security domain for scheduler --upload-port int           the address that daemon will listen on for peer upload (default 65002)